Flight Delay Rights

 What Are Extraordinary Circumstances for Delayed Flights?

-As mentioned, passengers only receive compensation if the reason for the delay was within the airline’s control.
-Mechanical and maintenance issues are one of the most common reasons that passengers are able to exercise their flight delay rights, as these are within the airline’s control.
+As mentioned, passengers are only entitled to compensation if the reason for the delay was within the airline's control.
+Mechanical and maintenance issues are among the most common reasons passengers can exercise their flight delay rights, as these are considered within the airline's control.

-Staffing problems or staff shortages may also fall within the airline’s control, so if your flight is delayed because the airline needs to wait for a qualified pilot or more flight attendants, this will trigger late flight compensation.
+Staffing problems or shortages may also be considered within the airline's control.
+So, if your flight is delayed because the airline is waiting for a qualified pilot or additional flight attendants, this could qualify you for flight delay compensation.

 For example, poor weather conditions that prevent takeoff are a very common cause of delays – but you won’t be able to exercise your flight delay rights in this case.
 Other extraordinary circumstances include: